Optimal Real-Time Fusion of Time-Series Data Under R\'enyi Differential Privacy: Problem Formulation

-Our objective is to develop an optimal fusion strategy and the corresponding state estimator design that minimize the estimation error of system state while ensuring that the total privacy leakage does not exceed the prescribed privacy budget $\mathsf{B_G}$.
+Our objective is to develop an optimal fusion policy and the corresponding estimation policy that minimize the estimation error of system state while ensuring that the total privacy leakage does not exceed the prescribed privacy budget $\mathsf{B_G}$.
 To this end, we formulate the optimal privacy-aware fusion problem as the following constrained optimization problem,